 Click the audio player to listen to my interview or read the transcript below.

 Ellen: Well, I did talk to my partner about it.
 He was keen on the idea.
 I was quite surprised.
 We tried it out.
-A few weeks going into this, he got really suspicious and jealous, which I thought it was kind of normal at first, of course.
+A few weeks going into this, he got really suspicious and jealous, which I thought was kind of normal at first, of course.
 Then he asked to put a tracker on my phone.
 Yeah.
 I was like … I’m an adult.
 I don’t need a tracker on my phone.
-This is what it’s about, to trust each other.
+This is what it’s about, trusting each other.

 Hannah Riley: Wow.
 Yeah.
 Why even agree to be in an open relationship if those are the terms and conditions?
 There’s nothing open about that.